Illinois Asbestos Exposure

 The Connection Between Illinois and Libby Asbestos Mines

 Montana has a mining site in Libby that was linked to an enormous amount of asbestos pollution throughout the country.
-The area had a lot of vermiculite mixed with asbestos that was sent to several facilities, exposing workers and residents nearby.
+The area contained a mixture of vermiculite and asbestos that was sent to several facilities, exposing workers and residents nearby.

 A facility in Chicago was one of the receiving sites.
-The site processed over 273,000 tons of contaminated vermiculite from Libby and 372,000 tons total for the state of Illinois.
+The site processed over 273,000 tons of contaminated vermiculite from Libby, totaling 372,000 tons for the state of Illinois.
 Other involved facilities included ones in Girard, Peoria, Quincy, Buda, and Calumet City, to name a few.

 Banning Asbestos